Using PowerShell to collect additional information

 Test the PowerShell script in a controlled environment to ensure it works as expected.

-PowerShell script sample
+PowerShell script samples

 $Result = Get-WmiObject Win32_PortConnector | Select-Object InternalReferenceDesignator